 - Leave tails on the back side and weave in at the end.

 - If you’re working in the round, insert a piece of cardboard in your project.
-It makes easier to embroider and avoids the needle to catch the wrong side of the work.
+It makes easier to embroider and avoids the needle to catch the other side of the work.

 - Lay your work on a table, right side facing and embroider pulling the needle trough the fabric.